xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

    load this one gives compared to previously K2 computer plus its processors though.
 I have a feeling that this soundproof server rack should work - https://www.rackmountsolutions.net/12u-ucoustic-soundproof-server-rack/, but haven't tested anything myself yet.
 Hope to hear from people about their experience.

 #.
-There is Nvidia cark K2200 for monitor display.
+There is Nvidia card K2200 for monitor display.
 That one doesn't have HDMI port, only two DisplayPort ports.
 If you need to buy
    KVM for remote AV/USB purpose, make sure to buy the unit that supports DisplayPort directly.
 DP to HDMI converter might not give
    4K resolution that 32 inch Dell 4K monitor offers.

 #.
-You should check water flow and air pressure gauge often for a fresh installed K3, as they might change a bit in the beginning.
+You should check water flow and air pressure gauge often for a fresh installation of K3, as they might change a bit in the beginning.
 We had
    a startup hiccup when the water is a little too low (~19 GPM).
 It became fine after it was raised to 24 GPM.

 #.
 If there is any memory test error on any of the processors, one should shutdown and restart computer rather than a software reboot.